UCAR-SEA/SEA-ISS-2025-Improving-PBS-for-NCAR-HPC-Users/notebooks/2_methods.md

 The `pbsparse` package also includes a function, `get_pbs_records`, which allows the user to read in all records from an accounting log file.
 This operation could become quite expensive in the old `qhist` code as a file would be read in and `dict`-type records would be stored in a `list`.
 Since the raw accounting logs can grow to O(100)MB in size, and queries can span multiple log files (one log per day) the resulting Python data structures became prohibitively large.

 In the redesign, we have altered this code so that instead of returning a list of dictionaries, it returns a *[generator](https://wiki.python.org/moin/Generators)* of `PbsRecord` objects.
 Many Python coders will be familiar with generators, but fewer coders will have written their own.
-Defining a generator function allows us to call it as if it was an iterator, and only a single iteration is stored in memory at any time [@pywiki].
+Defining a generator function allows us to call it as if it was an iterator, and only a single iteration is stored in memory at any time {cite}`pywiki`.
 A stripped down snippet of the `get_pbs_records` code follows.

 ```python
 def get_pbs_records(data_file, process = False, type_filter = None, ...):